Eaton Vance Management Buys UnitedHealth Group Inc, ISHARES TRUST, PACCAR Inc, Sells ConocoPhillips, VanEck Vectors Fallen Angel High Yield Bond ETF, Allstate Corp

 Boston, MA, based Investment company Eaton Vance Management (Current Portfolio) buys UnitedHealth Group Inc, ISHARES TRUST, PACCAR Inc, AbbVie Inc, Bank of New York Mellon Corp, sells ConocoPhillips, VanEck Vectors Fallen Angel High Yield Bond ETF, Allstate Corp, A.O.
-Smith Corp, Blueprint Medicines Corp during the 3-months ended 2020Q3, according to the most recent filings of the investment company, Eaton Vance Management.
+Smith Corp, Trex Co Inc during the 3-months ended 2020Q3, according to the most recent filings of the investment company, Eaton Vance Management.
 As of 2020Q3, Eaton Vance Management owns 1330 stocks with a total value of $54.4 billion.
 These are the details of the buys and sells.

 - Warning!
 GuruFocus has detected 8 Warning Signs with UNH.
 Click here to check it out.